openvax/mhcflurry/README.md

 export KERAS_BACKEND=theano
 ```

 If you're familiar with keras, you may also try using the tensorflow backend.
-MHCflurry is currently tested using theano, however.
+MHCflurry is most tested with theano but should also work with tensorflow.

 Now install the package: